 - Your passport- In the past, you could travel to Tijuana with just a driver’s licence or birth certificate.
 This is no lnger the case.
 These days, you need a passport to cross the border to Tijuana.
 Either the book or card style passport is fine.
 Your passport will be checked by Mexican immigration when entering and by u.s. immigration when you return.

 - Money- You’ll need some cash to pay for taxis, food, drinks, sousvenirs, and possibly the FMM permit.
 Brins some dollars to exchange into pesos.
 You can find currency exchanges on both sides of the border.
 It’s also a good idea to bring a debit card and credit card.
 You can withdraw pesos from an ATM in Tijuana with your debit card.
 You can pay with your credit card at many grocery stores, restaurants, and hotels.

 - Comfortable walking shoes- You’ll be doing a lot of walking during your visit.
 The border area is large and spread out.
 The distance from the entrance of the border zone to the exit where you can catch a cab is around 3-4 blocks.
 At the minimum, you’ll walk around a mile round trip.
 If you decide to walk to downtown, you’ll be walking several miles.
 The touristy areas are also pretty walkable.
 Chances are you’ll want to stroll around these areas a bit.
 Comfortable shoes are a must.

 When traveling to Tijuana, your US health insurance most likely won’t cover you.
 You may want to consider purchasing travel insurance.

 I like World Nomads.
 I have used their insurance for pretty much all of my international trips and have had good luck with them.
 Even if you only plan to spend an afternoon in Tijuana, having insurance is worth it for the peace of mind.
-For more information and for a free quote, you can check out my travel insurance page.

 Final Thoughts About Visiting Tijuana from San Diego